clementi/book-manager/README.md

 # book-manager

-This application manages one's books and calculates various stats.
+This application manages one's books.
 It's a way to get my feet wet with Haskell.